Why metallic balloons will soon be illegal in California - NewsBreak

 The reason?
 They pose a massive risk for causing wildfires or power outages.

-When released, the metal coating on the balloons can cause an explosion or an electrical short if they come into contact with power lines.
+When released, the metal coating on the balloons can cause an explosion or an electrical shortage if they come into contact with power lines.

 Power utilities like Southern California Edison have advocated for their removal from California stores.
 SCE says metallic balloons caused 802 outages and 97 explosions in 2022.